stevepentler/blog.turing.io/source/2015-02-06-rubys-support_joke-easter-eggs.html.markdown

 provided on the compiling comedian's behalf.

 But you, dear reader, with your attention that spans<br />
-apparently infinite volumes, since this blog first began,<br />
+approximately infinite volumes, since this blog first began,<br />
 think what you could achieve if this was what ran<br />
 on production servers in the cloud or on land.
 <a href="#no_warranty_footnote" name="no_warranty_link"><sup>[disclaimer]</sup></a>